 A very unique and fairly hard plant to find is Mitriostigma axillare.
 This plant can become a small tree in its habit but is a small bush in container situations.
 One of the most important things about caring for African gardenias is their intolerance to soggy soil.
 These plants also prefer indirect light or even partial shade since they grow in forested areas where taller plant species dapple the light.

 African gardenia is found in coastal and dune forests from the Eastern Cape to Mozambique.
 This evergreen shrub has grayish brown bark with green markings, arrow-shaped glossy leaves, and the much praised 5-petaled white scented blooms.
-The one-inch flowers densely pack the leaf axils and may be present much of the year.
+The one-inch (2.5 cm.) flowers densely pack the leaf axils and may be present much of the year.
 In fact, the latter part of the scientific name, axillare, refers to the location of the flowers.

 Spent flowers turn into a smooth elliptical berry with an orange rind-like skin.
 The fruit lends another name to the plant, dwarf loquat.
 Mitriostigma gardenia plants are hardy in United States Department of Agriculture zones 10 to 11 but are perfectly suited to the indoors or in a greenhouse.